Ceramic Dictionary

 es: CERA

-Wax: It is also called beeswax, a solid, yellowish, nonglycerine substance allied to fats and oils, secreted by bees, plastic when warm and melting at about 145ºF, variously employed on making candles, models, casts, ointments, etc., and used by bees in constructing their honeycomb.
-From: Webster’s Dictionary.
+Wax: It is also called beeswax, a solid, yellowish, nonglycerine substance allied to fats and oils, secreted by bees, plastic when warm and melting at about 145º F, variously employed on making candles, models, casts, ointments, etc., and used by bees in constructing their honeycomb.
+From: the printed edition of Webster’s Encyclopedic Unabridged Dictionary.

-es: RESISTENCIA CEROSA
+es: RESISTENCIA A LA CERA

-Wax is applied to pottery surfaces, it is then covered with liquid pigments, slips and glazes which when fired cannot adhere to these parts which burn away.
+Wax resist is to apply warm melted wax to a ceramic surface, which when cold it is covered with liquid pigments, slip or glaze.
+The wax will prevent them from adhering to these parts when fired as it burns away.
 It can be laid on to leather-hard clay, bisque, a glaze-base or color.
 The wax is melted down and applied with free brush strokes, sponges, dripping or shacking and many other methods of creating textures.
-More layers of glazes and wax can be added.
+More than one layer of glazes and wax can be added.

 Method of working